|

 Jacqueline Langis was born by the

-stunning St-Laurence River, in
+stunning St. Lawrence River, in

 Rimouski, Québec, Canada.
 She